Previously you’d heard n’ seen the final product of a tune that’s essentially been in development for almost a decade before reaching its final form.

 As you may already know, before I took up the mantle of forging tunes, my primary artistic pursuit was drawing and graphic design — from sketching cat comics as a childling to designing logos and album art in adulthood, that was my thing.
 Now, I’m nowhere near confident enough in my drawing skills as I am in my music production, which is why I’ll usually outsource any sort of detailed hand-drawn artwork to my partner-in-crime, ‘Becca (aka loonameadows — check out her dope portfolio here).
 This time around, however, we’d partnered up on conjuring the Electric Space Kitten, first with my sketching out the idea via the good ol’ pen-n’-paper approach, and later replicating it on an iPad in ProCreate.
 I did all the original outlining, and later ‘Becca went in to fine-tune my sloppy line work and add shading/detail.
 Finally, I’d dumped the results into Photoshop to add the space background and text.

 All right, that’s about the gist of it!
 Ya dig?

-Tomorrow we’ll get into the many musical layers of the track, where I’ll let you in on all my production tricks n’ secrets, and even show you how to play it on the guitar (if such is your jam).
+Next we’ll delve into the many musical layers of the track, where I’ll let you in on all my production tricks n’ secrets, and even show you how to play it on the guitar (if such is your jam).